 Opening Reception: Saturday, February 15, 6-8pm

-Derek Eller Gallery is pleased to present a three-person exhibition of painting and sculpture by William DeLottie, Alicia Gibson, and Adrienne Rubenstein.
+Derek Eller Gallery is pleased to present an exhibition of recent drawings and sculpture by Michelle Segre.

 Derek Eller Gallery is located at 615 West 27th Street, between 11th and 12th Avenues.
-Gallery hours are Tuesday - Saturday from 11am - 6pm.
+Hours are Tuesday - Saturday from 11am - 6pm.
 For further information or visuals, please contact the gallery at 212.206.6411 or visit www.derekeller.com